IT IS THE PEOPLE THAT MAKE US WHO WE ARE

 We are a family, and families support and challenge one another to be the best they can be.
 We know a person’s career is only one piece of life’s pie.
 So, we have created a philosophy called the “Human Collection” — based on principles from the world of sport — to support our colleagues’ personal growth as well as their professional growth.
 We are also revisiting how best to bring diversity and inclusivity into everything we do.
 With a focused team within the BESTSELLER group, we are updating our policies, delivering awareness training and publishing a publically available report by spring 2022.

 That leaves you, our extended family.
 No matter your gender, age, ethnicity, national origin, sexual orientation, abilities or religious background, you are part of our story.
-That is why we are starting to move away from using professional models and asking you and your mates to be the new face of JACK & JONES to show the world exactly who makes us what we are.

 THE BROTHERHOOD STARTS AT JACK & JONES HQ